maxaldunate/aws-training/other-resources/docs-md/aws-well-architected-framework.md

     - How continue over time?
     - How monitor that performance are as expected?
     - How capacity and throughput matches demand?
+- Area 4 **Networking**
+  * Questions
+    - How do you configure your networking solution?
 - Area 5 **Space-time trade-off**
   * Examples
     - RDS read replicas lower latency